Social prescribing is a non-clinical, person-centred approach to health and wellbeing.

 - Get involved and connected to your community

 - Feeling more in control of managing your own health and wellbeing

-Social prescribing can link you with many services in your community to help.
+Social prescribing can link you with many services in your community, including:

 - Arts, music, outdoors and creativity

 - Housing, benefits and financial support and advice

 - Education and learning